Ph4nt01/tm_timer/README.md

 # In The Name of God

 ---
+# ⏱️ tm-timer
-# ⏱️ tm : Minimalistic Terminal timer with Study session tracking
+>Minimalistic Terminal timer with Study session tracking

 ## Features